What's happening in special educational needs and disabilities (SEND)

 SEND local area inspection

-Bromley welcomes the publication of the SEND report following the inspection by Ofsted and the Care Quality Commission (CQC) in September 2019 of Bromley local area services for children and young people with special educational needs and disabilities (SEND).
+In January 2020 Bromley welcomed the publication of the letter that followed the September 2019 SEND inspection by Ofsted and the Care Quality Commission (CQC) of Bromley local area services for children and young people with special educational needs and disabilities (SEND).

-Bromley parents and carers are invited to come to these Q&A sessions facilitated jointly by the council, the Bromley Clinical Commissioning Group (CCG) and Bromley Parent Voice.
+Bromley parents and carers are invited to come to these Q&A sessions facilitated jointly by the council, NHS South East London Clinical Commissioning Group (SELCCG) and Bromley Parent Voice.
 They are an opportunity to ask about the issues that are affecting our families and to hear directly from the leaders of the council and Bromley CCG.

-Visit Bromley Parent Voice for more information about the SEND Matters Live sessions.
+Visit Bromley Parent Voice for more information about thefuture SEND Matters sessions.

 SEND Network Champions